christopherritter/Encoding-Liminal-Space/Chapter-3_Observer-Function.md

 **Documentation Exchange Complete:**

-The System Interface archives your **Territorial Responsiveness Synthesis**.
+The Documentation Instrument has archived your **Territorial Responsiveness Synthesis**.
 You now operate with explicit knowledge of how attention shapes manifestation, where precision and intensity converge, and where coherence fails.
 You move from passive viewing to active, iterative participation—your territory is mapped, your observer function operationalized, your threshold defined.

 ***